AlejandroRS21/mechanic-diagnostic-assistant/docs/README.md

 - All API keys are stored in `.env` (not committed to git)
 - No customer data is persisted
-- All traces are private to your LangSmith account
+- All traces are private to your Langfuse account

 ## 📝 License